Why You Should NEVER Build a Deck Without a Deck Contractor

 6. Warranties Don’t Apply If You Install It Wrong

-If you install it yourself and something goes wrong—warping, splitting, water damage—you may be stuck paying for the repairs out of pocket.
+If you install it yourself and something goes wrong such as warping, splitting, or water damage you pay for the repairs out of pocket.
 Manufacturers can void the warranty if the installation doesn’t follow their guidelines.
+Hiring a licensed deck contractor protects your investment with full warranty coverage.

-Hiring a Pro Doesn’t Mean Losing Personal Style
+7. Hiring a Pro Doesn’t Mean Losing Personal Style

-You get to choose the materials, features, and layout.
+You have control over the materials, features, and layout.
 The difference is that a pro knows how to bring it all together the right way, with structural integrity and lasting value.
+Without the stress of figuring it all out alone, risking costly mistakes, or wondering if your deck will pass inspection.

-Building a deck is one of the best ways to expand your home’s living space—but it’s not the place to cut corners.
+Building a deck is one of the best ways to expand your home’s living space, but it’s not the place to cut corners.
 At the same time, DIY might sound like a fun challenge, but the risks, costs, and complexity often outweigh the rewards.

 At Warner’s Decking, we specialize in high-quality, custom composite decks built to fit your lifestyle and last decades.
 Our team handles everything, from permits to precision installation, so you don’t have to.
-Contact us today for a consultation.

 Frequently Asked Questions